dhinfra-org/dhinfra-org.github.io/_posts/2021-10-27-cfp-critical-infrastructure-studies-digital-humanities.md

 <img src="/wp-content/2021/307.jpg"  width="700" height="300">

 I’m excited to edit the *Critical Infrastructure Studies &amp; Digital Humanities* book together with Prof. Alan Liu (University of California, Santa Barbara) and Prof. James Smithies (King’s College London) for the [Debates in the Digital Humanities Series](https://dhdebates.gc.cuny.edu/) (University of Minnesota Press).
 Call for Papers is open for submissions!
-Deadline: **December 15, 2021**.
+Deadline: **December 15, 2021**. <!--more-->

 Please see the full CFP and timeline on the Debates in the Digital Humanities Series website: <https://dhdebates.gc.cuny.edu/page/cfp-critical-infrastructure-studies-digital-humanities>